 IG board member Tim Ellsworth highlights the importance of volunteers at the event, saying, “for safety, we’d like to have about 25 have volunteer crossing guards.”
 Contact Kate Wiley (firstname.lastname@example.org) if you are able to volunteer.

 Sponsors for this event include: Imagine Grinnell, The Ahrens Park Foundation, Grinnell College, Bikes To You, Peace Tree Brewing Co., Kayella’s Tacos, Grinnell Regional Medical Center, and Grinnell Parks & Recreation.
 Giving Garden Partners include: MICA, St. John’s Lutheran Church, St. Paul’s Episcopal Church, Davis Elementary School, Station Clubhouse, and Grinnell Rotary Club.

-Other Imagine Grinnell projects in 2018 include expanding IG’s partnership with the Ahrens Foundation to bring edible landscaping, giving garden and native prairie features to Ahrens Park; and working with local farmers and chefs to bring healthy, local-sourced options to the community meals at Davis Elementary School.
+Other Imagine Grinnell projects in 2018 include expanding IG’s partnership with the Ahrens Foundation to bring landscaping and teak outdoor furniture, giving garden and native prairie features to Ahrens Park; and working with local farmers and chefs to bring healthy, local-sourced options to the community meals at Davis Elementary School.

 Contributions to Imagine Grinnell projects are accepted throughout the year through online donations at imaginegrinnell.org/joindonate, through Paypal, at the IG office at 1510 Penrose, or via mail to Imagine Grinnell, P.O.
 Box Grinnell, Ia.
 50112, 641-236-5518.
 The Claude W. and Dolly Ahrens Foundation provides back office support services such as gift processing to Imagine Grinnell through the foundation’s Community Support Services (CSS) program.